Task: Try Programming in FastBasic on an Atari 8-Bit Computer

 Fifth, for comparison you can boot into Altirra or Atari BASIC and load the program SUM.BAS and RUN.

 I have enjoyed this exercise and am motivated to write more code in FastBasic.
 It takes a little getting used to, but I can definitely see the potential.
 I found the editor to be a little difficult to use and kept wanting to fix code by writing a new line number.
 I think I just need some time to get used to using the editing commands for making code edits.
 Let me know what you think!

 Note that the integer version fits within 8k so you could easily make a FastBasic cartridge for use on original hardware as I have previously demonstrated.

 Note that I could not save a FastBasic file to a floppy disk with Atari DOS on it.
-This is because the DOS is uses is BW-DOS, and old Sparta compatible DOS.
+This is because the DOS it uses is BW-DOS, and old Sparta compatible DOS.
 To write files to disks using Atari DOS you need to copy all the FastBasic files to the Atari DOS disk.
-I didn’t try this but dmsc indicated it will work.
+I didn’t try this, but dmsc indicated it will work.